ahammel/code-review-checklist/code-review-checklist.md

 allowing individual groups the freedom to take whichever approach they feel is best suited to the task.

-Groups---or even individual developers---who use this guide may find it useful to fork this repository and make modifications and specific recommendations to suit their needs and preferences.
+Groups—or even individual developers—who use this guide may find it useful to fork this repository and make modifications and specific recommendations to suit their needs and preferences.